Updated Mar 15, 2026§ For Everyday Items

 How long does the battery actually last?

-Invoxia claims up to 4 months, and that's realistic in low-frequency mode where the tracker checks in a few times per day.
-With daily motion alerts active and occasional Real Time Boost use, expect closer to 6 weeks.
-Charging takes about 1.5 hours via micro USB.
+Invoxia claims long battery life in low-frequency mode, where the tracker checks in less often.
+With daily motion alerts active and occasional Real Time Boost use, expect shorter runtime.
+Charging uses micro USB.

 Is the Invoxia tracker waterproof?

-Invoxia describes it as splash-resistant but hasn't published an official IP rating.
+Invoxia describes it as splash-resistant rather than fully waterproof.
 It can handle light rain, but submersion or prolonged outdoor exposure without protection isn't recommended.
 For weather-exposed mounting, use a waterproof case or zip-lock bag.